-1. Measurement.
-1,000 feet and 600 feet shall be the horizontal distance measured in a straight line from the nearest point on the property boundary to the nearest point of the other property boundary without regard to intervening structures.
+- 1. Measurement.
+1,000 feet shall be measured in a straight line from the nearest point on the property boundary to the nearest point of the other property boundary. - 2.
+Exceptions - a.
+The above prohibition does not apply to any tobacco retailer which is operating legally and continues to operate with a suspension of no more than 90 days at its current location as of the date of this ordinance.

-2. Exceptions